mydg13/data_warehouse_course/README.md

 # {My Dang} Data Warehouse Project

 Hello!
-I'm {your_name}, and this is my project to show my data warehouse skills.
+I'm My Dang, and this is my project to show my data warehouse skills.

 ## 🎯 Knowledge & techniques that I achieved